teymuri/arvin/README.md

       lambda .x .y .z
         + x y
       ```
-      Note that the same problem will exist with the following formats:
+      Note that the same problem (lack of the final expression) will exist with the following formats:
       ```
       (+ x y still resides in the .z parameter block) lambda .x .y .z